TheRenegadeCoder/sample-programs-website/docs/projects/duplicate-character-counter/algol68/index.md

 # Show all duplicate character counts in order in which they occurred in string (if any) #
 show duplicate character counts(s, char counter)

 ```

 {% endraw %}

-[Duplicate Character Counter](https://sampleprograms.io/projects/duplicate-character-counter) in [Algol68](https://sampleprograms.io/languages/algol68) was written by:
+Duplicate Character Counter in [Algol68](https://sampleprograms.io/languages/algol68) was written by:

 - rzuckerm

 If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

-**Note**: The solution shown above is the current solution in the Sample Programs repository as of Jan 31 2023 11:58:16.
-The solution was first committed on Jan 22 2023 14:02:26.
-As a result, documentation below may be outdated.

 ## How to Implement the Solution